lethal-lisa/Nightcrawler/doc/nstspecs.md

 run appropriate actions.

 - byte (char) [4] : Magic `"NSC"`.
+- uint16          : Flags used to determine autocommands.
 - uint32          : Address of the scene's exposition string.
 This will be displayed when the scene is loaded.
 - uint32          : Address of the scene's `MOV` node (must not be zero).